Botanical Name: Episcia cupreata

 Soil: Peat moss-based mix or African violet potting mix.

-Fertilizer: Feed every 2 weeks spring through fall with Feed every 2 weeks with African violet fertilizer.
+Fertilizer: Feed every 2 weeks spring through fall with African violet fertilizer.

 Propagation: Take single leaf stem cuttings in spring.
 Dip the cut end in water, then rooting hormone powder.
 Put the stem in moist potting mix, then firm the mix around the stem so that it stands up.
 Enclose the whole pot in plastic to hold in humidity.
 Roots should develop in about a month, and you should see plantlets form from the base of the cutting about a month after that.